It’s a bioreactor with a compost system

 After a few weeks, mushrooms sprout, purifying and decomposing the waste into humus, which may then be employed as organic fertilizer in a garden or farm.

-For those who wonder if the process stinks, Schedler replies that it stinks less than you would expect because it doesn’t use water which is largely responsible for stench due to pathogens.
-So, another positive aspect is there’s no need to dispose of dirty water.
+For those who wonder if the process stinks, Schedler replies that it stinks less than you would expect because it doesn’t use water, which is largely responsible for stench due to pathogens.
+So, another positive aspect is that there’s no need to dispose of dirty water.
 In addition, mushrooms help mitigate odors.
-Although it can’t be completely odorless, there’s less stench than stools themselves.
+Although it can’t be completely odorless, there’s less stench than the stools themselves.

 Schedler hasn’t been the first person to propose using mycelium to treat waste.
 In 2018, a student project called the MYCOmmunity Toilet proposed a mycelium-filled toilet to be buried when full.
-Over the course of a month, mycelium would digest the waste, working it back into the earth as fertilizer.
+Over a month, mycelium would digest the waste, working it back into the earth as fertilizer.

 Schedler aims to question the advancements of our industrial civilization with Symbiopunk, a low-fi, metal network of tubes and hoppers that run without the use of electricity or fossil fuels.
 Only your feces and muscle power are required by Symbiopunk.
-You make an investment in the process of cleaning up after yourself while also strengthening our environment.
+You invest in the process of cleaning up after yourself while also strengthening our environment.

 “You really need to deal with your own shit”, Schedler says.
 “It’s not disappearing, you need to take care of it, what comes out of you.
-You need to take care of a different living organism and doing that, you also take care of yourself.
-It’s a loop… it’s not as easy as pushing a button and then it disappears”.
+You need to take care of a different living organism, and by doing that, you also take care of yourself.
+It’s a loop… It’s not as easy as pushing a button and then it disappears”.

 Source fastcompany.com